Stat-Ease: Statistical design of experiments

 They also developed statistical tools in 2008 to calculate power for a broad range of experimental designs and precision as a power substitute via fraction of design space (FDS) for response surface methods (RSM) and mixture design.

-Whitcomb and Anderson have written two non-academic books on DOE; the books include a free educational version of Stat-Ease software.
+Whitcomb co-authored the non-academic Simplified textbook series on DOE with Mark Anderson: DOE Simplified, RSM Simplified, and Formulation Simplified (with Dr. Martin Bezener as a co-author).

 Applications

 Alberto-Culver developed a new line of scrubs using Design-Expert software from Stat-Ease.

 Stat-Ease was used by Los Alamos National Laboratory researchers in designing a set of experiments designed to demonstrate the application of model validation techniques to a structural dynamics problem.

-Stat-Ease was used by researchers to design experiments to optimize the effects of storage on the physico-chemical, microbiological and sensory quality on bottlegourd-basil leaf juice.

 Invitrogen used Stat-Ease Design-Expert software to optimize a cell culture bioproduction system.
-The researcher states: “This experiment demonstrates how a robotically controlled microbioreactor system can be combined with DoE methods to optimize cell-culture media and feeding strategies.
-The new process is rich in information and provides a solid understanding of the most influential factors affecting performance of specific cell lines.”
+The researcher wrote, "This experiment demonstrates how a robotically controlled microbioreactor system can be combined with DoE methods to optimize cell-culture media and feeding strategies.
+The new process is rich in information and provides a solid understanding of the most influential factors affecting performance of specific cell lines."

 The United States Environmental Protection Agency (EPA) evaluated the physicochemical properties of nine surfactants used in the remediation of perchloroethylene (PCE) in aqueous solutions using a response surface quadratic design model of experiment.
 Design-Expert software was used to generate the experimental design and perform the analysis.
 The research provided predictive models for alterations in the physiochemical properties of pore fluid to surfactant enhanced acquifer remediation of PCE.

 Researchers investigated the possibility of producing poly-3-hydroxybutyrate (P(3HB)) polyester using corn syrup.
 The concentrations of the different ingredients were optimized using DOE performed with Design-Expert software.

-Researchers at the University of Nottingham demonstrated that the DNA extracted from both green and roasted beans could be used in a restriction fragment length polymorphism (RFLP) based analysis to differentiate between Arabica and Robusta types of coffee.
+Researchers at the University of Nottingham demonstrated that the DNA extracted from both green and roasted coffee beans could be used in a restriction fragment length polymorphism (RFLP) based analysis to differentiate between Arabica and Robusta types of coffee.
 Design-Expert software was used for design of experiments comparing and optimizing yields using a variety of commercial DNA extraction kits.